mrchantey/beetmash/README.md

-# beetmash
+# Beetmash

-Beetmash helps you create, share and deploy your Bevy apps.
+The Beetmash crate helps you create, share and deploy your Bevy apps.

 ## Crates